Georgism: Communities

 Several communities were initiated with Georgist principles during the height of the philosophy's popularity.
-Two such communities that still exist are Arden, Delaware, which was founded in 1900 by Frank Stephens and Will Price, and Fairhope, Alabama, which was founded in 1894 under the auspices of the Fairhope Single Tax Corporation.
+Two such communities that still exist are Arden, Delaware, which was founded in 1900 by Frank Stephens and William Lightfoot Price, and Fairhope, Alabama, which was founded in 1894 under the auspices of the Fairhope Single Tax Corporation.
 Some established communities in the United States also adopted Georgist tax policies.
 A Georgist in Houston, Texas, Joseph Jay "J.J."
 Pastoriza, promoted a Georgist club in that city established in 1890.
 Years later, in his capacity as a city alderman, he was selected to serve as Houston Tax Commissioner, and promulgated a "Houston Plan of Taxation" in 1912.
 Improvements to land and merchants' inventories were taxed at 25 percent of the appraised value, unimproved land was taxed at 70 percent of appraisal, and personal property was exempt.
+This was calculated using the Somers System.
 This Georgist tax continued until 1915, when two courts struck it down as violating the Texas Constitution in 1915.
-This quashed efforts in several other Texas cities which took steps towards implementing the Houston Plan in 1915: Beaumont, Corpus Christi, Galveston, San Antonio, and Waco.
+This quashed efforts in several other Texas cities towards implementing the Houston Plan: Beaumont, Corpus Christi, Galveston, San Antonio, and Waco.

-The German protectorate of the Kiautschou Bay concession in Jiaozhou Bay, China fully implemented Georgist policy.
+The German protectorate of the Kiautschou Bay concession in Jiaozhou Bay, China, fully implemented Georgist policy.
 Its sole source of government revenue was the land value tax of six percent which it levied in its territory.
 The German colonial empire had previously had economic problems with its African colonies caused by land speculation.
 One of the main reasons for using the land value tax in Jiaozhou Bay was to eliminate such speculation, which the policy achieved.
-The colony existed as a German protectorate from 1898 until 1914, when seized by Japanese and British troops in World War I. In 1922 the territory was returned to the Republic of China.
+The colony existed as a German protectorate from 1898 until 1914, when seized by Japanese and British troops in World War I. In 1922, the territory was returned to the Republic of China.